Return to top

 Veggies and spices sauteeing in a large stock pot on the stove.

-Add Liquids: I stir in the tomato paste, vegetable broth, coconut cream, and cherry tomatoes.
-Then, I bring the mixture to a boil over medium-high heat.
+Add liquids: Then I stir in the tomato paste, vegetable broth, coconut cream, and cherry tomatoes.
+I bring the mixture to a boil over medium-high heat.

 Red kidney beans, spices and broth added to a large stock pot on the stove.